ryanscofield03/health-tracker/README.md

 UI: Jetpack Compose

-Database: Uses Room and some sharedpreferences (all local to the device)
+Database: Uses Room and some SharedPreferences (both use local storage)

 APIs: CalorieNinjas for fetching macronutrients of food - would possibly be a good idea to have a backup for this in the case that CalorieNinjas is not available